topepo/postcard/README.md

 ones in the comparator group).
 This prediction, which is called the **prognostic score** is then used as an adjustment covariate in the GLM.

-## Power approximation for linear models
+## Power approximation

-Additionally, implementations of sample size/power approximation formulas are available, enabling retrospective power analyses to be performed using the package.
-Functionalities are available at the help page `powerss()`, introductory examples in `vignette("postcard")` and more details in `vignette("prospective-power")`.
+Implementations of sample size/power approximation formulas are available, enabling retrospective power analyses to be performed using the package.

+Introductory examples are available in `vignette("postcard")` and more details in `vignette("prospective-power")`.

+### For linear models

+Functionalities available include functions `variance_ancova`, `power_gs`, `samplesize_gs`, `power_nc`.

+### For generalized linear models

+The functionalities assume a linear model, whereas the function `power_glm` can be used for generalized linear models.

 ## Installation